1986 Indianapolis 500: Box score

+Race statistics

 Post race

-The race celebration was emotional for the Truesports team, in that owner Jim Trueman was stricken with cancer.
-Visibly frail and lacking strength, he managed to arrive in victory lane to celebrate with his driver Bobby Rahal: as the race ended, he reportedly told ABC reporter Jack Arute, "I can go now".
+The race celebration was emotional for the Truesports team, in that owner Jim Trueman was stricken with colon cancer.
+Visibly frail and lacking strength, he managed to arrive in victory lane to celebrate with his driver Bobby Rahal.
+Trueman was interviewed in victory lane by ABC-TV reporter Jack Arute, and took a swig of the traditional milk.
+According to Arute, Trueman was clinging to his shoulder, as he barely possessed the strength to stand on his own.
+After the cameras were turned off, he whispered to Arute "I can go now".
 Due to the rain delay, the traditional victory banquet was canceled.
 A makeshift victory luncheon was held in its place on Sunday June 1 at the Speedway Motel.
 The top three finishers were invited to the private reception.
 Later, Rahal's crew celebrated with a lunch at the nearby Red Lobster.

 The city of Columbus held a victory celebration downtown on June 5.
 Over 300 Red Roof Inn employees took part in a parade down Broad Street.
 Trueman was too sick to attend.
 On June 11, Trueman succumbed to his illness, at the age of 51.

 Rahal and the Truesports team rode the wave of success to five additional wins during the CART season, and clinched the 1986 CART championship.
 The team made it back-to-back titles by winning the 1987 CART championship as well.